UK Pain Key Messages

 Key Messages

-• Approximately 8 million adults report chronic pain that is moderate to severely disabling.2 From the same report, it is estimated that 43% of adults (just under 28 million people) currently live with a degree of chronic pain in the United Kingdom.
-The prevalence in older age groups is even higher, with up to 62% of those aged 75 and over reporting chronic pain symptoms.3
+- Approximately 8 million adults report chronic pain that is moderate to severely disabling.3 From the same report, it is estimated that 43% of adults (just under 28 million people) currently live with a degree of chronic pain in the United Kingdom.
+Chronic pain may affect up to 30% of young adults of working age (18-39 year olds).4

-• 41% of people who attended pain clinics report that their pain has prevented them from working, and 13% have had to reduce their hours.6 Chronic pain may affect up to 30% of young adults of working age (18-39 year olds).3
+- 41% of people who attended pain clinics report that their pain has prevented them from working, and 13% have had to reduce their working hours.7

 The British Pain Society is the oldest and largest multidisciplinary professional organisation in the field of pain within the UK.
 Our multidisciplinary nature is pivotal in making The British Pain Society a uniquely relevant representative body on all matters relating to pain.